Edward Peter O'Kelly: Career

 O'Kelly was elevated to Chairman of the Baltinglass Board of Guardians in 1893 and was appointed a magistrate in 1894.
 He was a passionate Land Leaguer.

-In April 1895, O'Kelly was elected as a Member of Parliament as an Anti-Parnellite Irish National Federation candidate at the by-election for the West Wicklow constituency, following the resignation of John Sweetman MP.
+In April 1895, O'Kelly was elected as a Member of Parliament as an Anti-Parnellite Irish National Federation candidate at the by-election for the East Wicklow constituency, following the resignation of John Sweetman MP.
 However, Parliament was dissolved on 8 July for the 1895 general election, and O'Kelly decided not to defend his seat.
 Instead, O'Kelly focused on local politics, becoming the first chairman of the newly established Wicklow County Council in 1899.

 In 1910, O'Kelly returned to the House of Commons as the Member of Parliament (MP) representing West Wicklow, having been elected unopposed at a March 1910 by-election to fill the vacancy caused by the death of James O'Connor.
 He was re-elected unopposed in December 1910 and held the seat until he died in office in July 1914, aged 68. in Marylebone, London, England, from diabetes.